NvChad/nvchad.github.io/docs/config/Custom config.md

 - The rest of the files outside the custom folder will get overwritten by the update so don't put your config there!!
 Just put it in the custom folder.

-(note : The docs will be refined and updated more if there are any inaccuracies)

 ## Lazy loading

 - We lazy load almost 95% of the plugins, so we expect you to lazy load the plugins you've added to reduce startuptime.
 Don't want users making NvChad slow just because they didn't lazy load plugins they've added!